 Did you end up with white marks over your paint after ceramic coating?
 There is no need to panic or freak out when you find high spots.
 Even experienced professional detailers are also facing this issue from time to time.
 White marks after the ceramic coating is probably the most common issue encountered when ceramic coating a vehicle.

 What is the cause of High Spots?

 Highspots occur due to various reasons.
 The most common cause is not buffing the coating properly after applying the ceramic coating.
 When applying the ceramic coating, you should be working on small sections/panels of the car at any one point.
-You should spend time on that section and make sure the coating is levelled and residue removed using buffing with a microfiber cloth before moving on to the next area.
+You should spend time on that section and ensure the coating is levelled and residue removed using buffing with a microfiber cloth before moving on to the next area.

 It is very easy to miss unless you work with appropriate lighting.
 That’s why we recommend using a flashlight for inspection after the coating.
 Another best way to inspect the coating is to check it on a cloudy day.
 During a normal sunny day, due to the different lighting sources and everything the coating may look levelled up or perfect but when you check the same vehicle on a cloudy day, you may find a dark patch or high spot.

 Things to keep in mind for avoiding the White Marks

 - Do not get too much ceramic coating on the applicator